 I just returned from a very unsatisfactory visit with the IRS.
 The auditor examined my three rental properties, disallowed my losses, and told me to expect a tax bill for $55,000.

 One good thing happened, I think.
 The IRS agreed that my wife is a real estate professional.

-The bad thing was that the IRS said my wife did not materially participate in the rentals because the more than 750 hours shown in her logbook that counts to make her a real estate professional includes time that does not count as material participation time, such as time spent
+The bad thing was that the IRS said my wife did not materially participate in the rentals, because the more than 750 hours shown in her logbook that count to make her a real estate professional include time that does not count as material participation, such as time spent

 inspecting, analyzing, choosing, and acquiring property;